cn-hezhu/hezhu.github.io/_pages/about.md

 I interned at SenseTime from 2021 to 2022 and Alibaba from 2023 to 2025.

-I have won the National Scholarship for undergraduates in 2019, 2020, and 2021, and the National Scholarship for postgraduates in 2024.

 Email: cn.hezhu@gmail.com \
 Address: Building 18-104, Yuquan Campus, Zheda Road 38, Xihu District, Hangzhou, China